-We invited four faculty members to nearby TOMS Roasting Co., where drink purchases help provide clean water in coffee-producing nations.
+We invited three faculty members to nearby TOMS Roasting Co., where drink purchases help provide clean water in coffee-producing nations.
 The cups had barely been filled when the professors began hashing out the challenges of balancing teaching and research, the importance of doing what you love, and the best way to encourage students to relish their relative freedom.
 Join them in this edited excerpt.

 Rodrigo Nunes, Associate Professor of Global Studies: I wanted to be a college professor because I liked the lifestyle, but in the graduate school environment, you’re encouraged to be a researcher and focus less on teaching.
 When I came to St. Edward’s, I realized this job is actually more aligned with what I originally wanted to do.

 Lisa Goering, Associate Professor of Biology: I have a freshman this year who’s telling me, “Oh, you should read this book by Kafka, and you should listen to the Clash.”
 And she was a Behavioral Neuroscience major, and then a Computer Science major, and now she’s leaning toward Philosophy.
 She’s clearly a Renaissance woman, and I’m thinking she’s probably going to be a college professor.

 Nunes: Let me ask you this, though: You say you have this Renaissance student, which is what a liberal arts education is all about.
 But we live in this environment where everybody’s pushing for the skills, and the job.
 Do you guys get that a lot?
 “Why is this going to work for me?”

 Goering: “What can I do with this Biology degree?”
 I think that’s one way our students have changed.
 When I started teaching at St. Edward’s in 2007, the vast majority of incoming Biology majors wanted to be doctors, vets, nurses — something in the health professions.
 A large percentage of them still say that, but now, more students arrive already interested in graduate school and research.